cschucode/startup_name_generator/README.md

-# startup_name_generator
+# Startup Name Generator

-A new Flutter project.
+A new Flutter project that creates an infinite list of startup names using lazy loading on scroll.
+Features include:
+- lazy-loads startup names on scroll
+- Ability to select favorite startup names
+- Navigate to a list view of favorites

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+## Flutter Resources

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)